Devices & Diagnostics

 Diagnostic testing company Meridian Bioscience (NASDAQ:VIVO) has filed a regulatory document that gives it the right to sell additional common and preferred shares.
 The document didn’t specify a dollar amount or number of shares the company could sell, or a date by which the company would make the sale.
 However, the document notes that Meridian […]

-Diagnostic testing company Meridian Bioscience (NASDAQ:VIVO) has filed a regulatory document that gives it the right to sell additional common and preferred shares.
+(Opens in a new window)Diagnostic testing company Meridian Bioscience (Opens in a new window) (NASDAQ:VIVO (Opens in a new window)) has filed a regulatory document (Opens in a new window) that gives it the right to sell additional common and preferred shares.

 The document didn’t specify a dollar amount or number of shares the company could sell, or a date by which the company would make the sale.